 Title: The age participation gap in informal political activities has increased over time

-Subtitle: Percentages for politically interest people
+Subtitle: Percentages of politically interested people

-Young citizens are becoming increasingly more likely to participate in informal political activities—protests and demonstrations—than their older counterparts.
-Worldwide, politically interested young people are currently 9-17% more likely to be involved in these informal activities.
+Young citizens are becoming increasingly more likely to participate in informal political activities (protests and demonstrations) than their older counterparts.
+Worldwide, politically interested young people are currently 9 to 17 percent more likely to be involved in these informal activities.

 Data Viz #3